louis-she/minetorch/README.md

 * Visualization.
 Built in with Tensorboard or Matplotlib.
 * Resumption.
 Default will resume from the last checkpoint.
 * Many hook points.
-* Namespace.
-Or actually alchemistic_directory, used to easily switch to different training status.
+* Training code.
+Or actually a namespace, used to easily sperate different training status.

 ## Installation